treyhoover/svgs/catalog.md

+## Backgrounds

+- **01**: The illustration depicts a single, irregular, blob-like shape in a shade of light blue, set against a solid black background.
+The shape has smooth, curvilinear edges and resembles an abstract organic form.
+- **02**: The illustration features a large, light blue amorphous blob-like shape with smooth, wavy edges, set against a solid black background.
+The abstract form appears organic, resembling a splat or a soft cloud with three main lobes.
+- **03**: An abstract, irregularly shaped light blue blob with wavy edges floats against a solid black background.
+The shape resembles a distorted human torso or a casual paint splat.
+- **04**: An abstract illustration features a large, irregularly shaped blob of light blue against a solid black background.
+The blob has smooth, wavy edges and an organic, fluid appearance.
+- **05**: A light blue, irregularly shaped blob or amoeba-like form is depicted against a black background.
+The shape has smooth, curvilinear edges, resembling a bean or a rounded organic mass.
+- **06**: An illustration features a large, irregular, and organic light blue shape floating against a stark black background.
+The blob-like form has smooth, undulating curves reminiscent of a fluid or abstract amoeba.
+- **07**: An abstract, irregular blue shape with soft, undulating edges floats against a solid black background.
+The shape resembles a fluid or organic form.
+- **08**: An abstract illustration shows a light blue, irregular, amorphous shape with rounded edges against a solid black background.
+The organic form has a fluid, blob-like appearance.
+- **09**: An abstract illustration features a light blue, organic, blob-like shape with smooth, rounded edges, floating against a solid black background.
+- **10**: A large, irregularly shaped light blue blob is prominently displayed against a stark black background.
+Its smooth, organic curves give it an abstract, fluid, or amoeba-like appearance.
+- **11**: An illustration features a light blue, amorphous, blob-like shape with soft, irregular edges, set against a solid black background.

 ## Illustrations

 - **a_day_off**: An illustration showing three individuals outdoors with two stylized trees.
 A woman sits under one tree, looking at her phone, while two men stand near the other tree in conversation.